You have a blog up and running and finally had the courage to hit the publish button…

 In this case, you have to use another strategy.

-In order to rank high in Google you need to have longer, high-quality blog posts that are currently around at least 2000 words.
+In order to rank high in Google you need to have longer, high-quality blog posts that are currently around at least 2000 words per blog post.

 Use Grammarly to check your spelling and to avoid typos.